 Climate change may reduce the volume of our finite groundwater resources.
-Anticipate and prepare for the consequences of sea level rise, altered precipitation patterns, as well as any other changes in climate and community response to climate in order to ensure ample quality and quantity of groundwater for future generations.
+Anticipate and prepare for the consequences of climate change on our aquatic resources.
+These changes include sea level rise, altered precipitation patterns, as well as any other changes in climate and community response to climate in order to ensure ample quality, and quantity and seasonal integrity of surface water and groundwater for future generations for the Island's people and ecosystems.

-Create a Bainbridge Island groundwater management plan for the purpose of maintaining the long-term health of our fresh water aquifers.
+Create a Bainbridge Island surface and groundwater management plan for the purpose of maintaining the long-term health of our fresh water aquifers and surface waters.

-Recognizing the importance of our ground water and other water resources to present and future generations of Bainbridge Islanders, apply the precautionary principle. to activities that pose a potentially adverse impact upon those resources.
+Recognize Recognizing the importance of our ground water and other water resources to present and future generations of Bainbridge Islanders, and apply the precautionary principle. to activities that pose a potentially adverse impact upon those resources.

-Allow for the reasonable needs of farms, home gardens and domestic landscapes, when planning for the long-term sustainable use of the Island's finite groundwater resources.
+Allow for the reasonable Recognize the water resource needs of farms, home gardens and domestic landscapes and support planning and conservation practices that ensure the , when planning for the long-term sustainable use of the our Island's finite groundwater resources.